GsLogiMaker/qu-script/README.md

-# ge-script
+# qu-script
-Repository for the Ge scripting language.
+Repository for the Qu scripting language.